 Chatbots are Artificial-Intelligence powered applications which mimic human-level conversations.
 By using the power of natural language processing, they process and parse human language, and can adequately “converse” with humans.
 They can be perfectly integrated with SMS texts, web chats and messaging platforms like Facebook Messenger.

-By acting like a conversational partner who is always there to provide with necessary information, chatbots have already been noticed to be efficient in improving some operations of presale process.
+By acting like a conversational partner who is always there to provide with necessary information, chatbots have already been noticed to be efficient in improving and optimizing some operations of presale process.
+Also well-made chatbot attracts customers and increases engagement rate.

-Previously, the sales department’s typical strategy was to send lots of emails and make repeated calls to all the leads.
+Previously, the sales department’s typical strategy was to send lots of emails and make repeated calls to all the leads and potential customers.
 This approach is obviously inefficient, as so much effort and was made to appeal to those, who wouldn’t turn into customers.
 In addition, trying to sell to inappropriate people is a great waste of a company’s resources, such as time, money, and human resources.

 For this reason, a pre-sale department qualifies leads to find those worth the company’s time and resources to pursue, based on the rules and targeting conditions that matter most to the business.
 But qualifying leads can be a time-consuming, cumbersome process, often requiring much effort to determine which prospects are a good fit for your offer.